ssebs/MiniMacroPad/README.md

 # MiniMacroPad

 Keyboard firmware and driver for my macropad.
-Using a Arduino Pro Micro or teensy lc
+Using a Arduino Pro Micro or teensy lc in my case.

+See [thangs.com](https://thangs.com/designer/sebsafari/3d-model/Mini%20Macro%20Pad-710028?manualModelView=true) for the related STL files that you can print.

 ## Firmware / arduino stuff
 See `MiniMacroPad.ino` for more details, but basically you click a button and it sends a serial number of what button you pressed